All About Naturopathic Medicine

 Then, depending on results, follow-up appointments are usually scheduled every 3-6 months, but sometimes as infrequently as once a year.

-It all depends on your reason for visiting, and if your treatment is doing its job.
+It all depends on your reason for visiting and if your treatment is doing its job.

-For example, if you’re visiting to treat an acute problem such as headaches, your appointment frequency may vary versus someone who is visiting to treat a long-term chronic issue, such as a family history of heart disease.
+This would differ from someone who is visiting to treat a long-term chronic issue, such as a family history of heart disease.

-The appointments will be scheduled and tailored to each patient’s individual needs (and wants!).
+The appointments will be scheduled and tailored to each patient’s individual needs and wants.

 How Much Does It Cost To See A Naturopathic Doctor?